 Being John Malkovich

-Spike Jonz directed this one-of-a-kind mind bender from the master of meta, screenwriter Charlie Kaufman.
+Spike Jonze directed this one-of-a-kind mind bender from the master of meta, screenwriter Charlie Kaufman.
 Kaufman’s Kafka-esque fantasy revolves around a down-and-out puppeteer (played by John Cusack) who discovers a hidden portal into the brain of an unsuspecting John Malkovich.
 Kaufman builds on the premise in one absurd scene after the other to create a new age screwball classic.
-Co-starring Cameron Diaz, Charlie Sheen and Malkovich as “himself”.
+Co-starring Cameron Diaz, Catherine Keener and Malkovich as “himself”.

 About Marshall Harvey